taqsoimh/taqsoimh/README.md

 A USTH Coder Club (UCC) member

-CTF Player - Interested in SOC and DFIR
+CTF Player - Interested in SOC Analyst and DFIR

 You can find me at: